-4.1.1 The New Steady State
+4.1.1.
+The new steady state

-We begin by showing that for any initial distribution of education of the currently-old generation, an increase in the terms of trade (p^w) will further polarize voters' tariff preferences:
+We begin by showing that for any initial distribution of education of the currently-old generation, an increase in the terms of trade (p^w) will further polarize voters' tariff preferences: an initially protectionist voter will become more protectionist, while an initially pro-trade voter will favor even lower (more negative) tariffs.
+Formally: